-This section discusses the parameters related to the sourcing of products only.
-There are other parameters defined as part of scheduling rules that are used for date determination purposes which are discussed in Section 8.2.2, "Calculating Expected Dates".
+Scheduling Rules: This section discusses the parameters related to the sourcing of products only.
+There are other parameters defined as part of scheduling rules that are used for date determination purposes which are discussed in "Calculating Expected Dates" on page 157.

 Scheduling rules are set up at an Enterprise level.
-Selling and Fulfillment Foundation uses the rule defined by the Enterprise of the order transaction.
-When using an on-the-fly inquiry, Selling and Fulfillment Foundation uses the rule defined by the primary Enterprise of the organization code making the request.
+Sterling Selling and Fulfillment Foundation uses the rule defined by the Enterprise of the order transaction.
+When using an on-the-fly inquiry, Sterling Selling and Fulfillment Foundation uses the rule defined by the primary Enterprise of the organization code making the request.

-Use geography?
+Use Geography?

 This parameter can be used to turn node prioritization on or off based on the distance between the node and the ship-to location.
-If "Use geography" is set to "Yes" and you are optimizing node selection based on "Priority", Selling and Fulfillment Foundation calculates the node priority as:
+If "Use geography" is set to "Yes" and you are optimizing node selection based on "Priority", Sterling Selling and Fulfillment Foundation calculates the node priority as: